|

 Pasquale Paoli |

-The towns we have visited in Corsica had statues of Pasquale Paoli.
+The towns we have visited in Corsica all had statues of Pasquale Paoli.
 He was a Corsican patriot, statesman, and military leader who was at the forefront of resistance movements against the Genoese and later French rule over the island.
-The Corsicans call him 'Babbu di a Patria', father of the nation; he wrote the Constitution.
-The French triumphed however and Corsica officially became a French province in 1789.
-The people still consider themselves Corsicans first and foremost.
+The Corsicans call him 'Babbu di a Patria', Father of the Nation - he wrote the Constitution.
+Ultimately the French triumphed and Corsica officially became a French province in 1789.
+Nevertheless the people still consider themselves Corsicans first and foremost.
 Signage is in both French and Corsican.

 |

-Next stop the port of Propriano where is was hot as hot.
-Left to our devices we found a quiet cafe away from the crowded tourist terrace restaurants and ordered a Breton galette.
+Our next stop was the port of Propriano where is was hot as hot.
+Left to our devices we found a quiet cafe away from the crowded tourist terrace-restaurants and ordered a Breton galette.
 We had no idea what a galette was until it arrived.
-It was delicious - a huge pancake made with buckwheat flour and stuffed with ham, cheese and egg.
+It was really delicious - a huge pancake made with buckwheat flour and stuffed with ham, cheese and egg.
 (Note to self: try this at home).

 Not letting the grass grow under our feet - and very thankful to be back in an air-conditioned bus, we headed north over the hills to Ajaccio for our next two-night stay.
 Most places we stayed 2 nights some 3 which was very nice.